Term of Award

 This descriptive mixed methods study gathered both quantitative and qualitative data on the perspectives of novice teachers about their educational preparation to teach in a diverse school environment.
 Overall findings revealed that they did not feel they were adequately prepared by their institution to enter a diverse classroom and teach effectively.

 Hardy, Stascia R., "Embracing A Diverse Curriculum In University Teacher Preparation Programs" (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1183.